millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/LabGuide100StartHere.md

 This step copies our bootstrap.sh script into the exact location where it is needed.
 Be sure you enter the value exactly (case-sensitive):  journeyC/bdcsce/bootstrap

-If you used a different container name than journeyC, substititute it accordingly.
+**If you used a different container name than journeyC, substititute it accordingly.**

 ![](images/100/StorageBootstrap2.gif)

 ### **STEP 4**: IMPORTANT.
-Please double-check that you see a file bdcsce/bootstrap/bootstrap.sh in your journeyC container
+Please double-check that you see a file bdcsce/bootstrap/bootstrap.sh in your journey container

 ![](images/100/snap0012188.jpg)

 ### **STEP 5**: Click the My Services link in the upper right to return to Cloud My Services Dashboard

+Note: In some cases, there may not be a My Services link in upper right of the Storage page.
+You can return to the Cloud My Services Dashboard by either using the browser's back button or re-logging in.

 # Provision a new BDCS-CE Instance